Tuesday, October 28, 2008

 But before I leave this post there are some intrinsic ideas of beauty that seems to span all sorts.
 Beauty is innately personal, yet overall it has a social aspect defining its generalities.
 Beauty is timeless but the word adopts adjectives depending on what era the beauty is attached (ancient art/beauty for example).
 And beauty can be found in every aspect of life, from the simple pen to the gigantic building, or from a seashell to an Olympic athlete.

-know on earth, and all ye need to know.
+Beauty is truth, truth beauty;" that is all Ye know on earth, and all ye need to know.

 - John Keats (1795-1821), Ode on a Grecian Urn (29)